This Day In Music: November 24

 November 24, 1985 ~ Joseph Vernon Turner Jr, commonly known as blues shouter Big Joe Turner, passed away in Inglewood, California, USA ~ Important to development of R&B and rock & roll.
 Best known for Shake Rattle & Roll, a hit in 1954.
 Other well known songs include Roll 'Em Pete, Cherry Red, I Want A Little Girl, Wee Baby Blues, SK Blues, Corrine Corrina, and Midnight Special ~ Turner was born in 1911

-November 24, 1974 ~ R&B, funk, disco outfit Kool & the Gang release their Jungle Boogie single ~ Released as the second single off their Wild And Peaceful album, the track would almost instantly become a club hit, and their first Billboard Hot 100 top 10 hit.
+November 24, 1974 ~ R&B, funk, disco outfit Kool & the Gang release Jungle Boogie, lifted off their Wild And Peaceful album ~ A near-instant club hit and their first to reach top 10 Billboard Hot 100 hit, peaking at No.4.
 The album itself would do pretty well too, their first to peak inside top 40 on the all-genre Billboard Hot 200.
 All of the album's three singles did well, the album's lead single Funky Stuff peaked just inside the top 30 Billboard Hot 100, while Hollywood Swinging reached top 10 and hit the No.1 spot on the Billboard R&B charts.
 Jungle Boogie would remain a fan favorite for the remainder of their career, and one of the best remembered dance tracks of the mid-1970s.
 The song would also be used in the 1994 film Pulp Fiction, repopularizing the song with mainstream audiences

 November 24, 1972 ~ Jazz, classical pianist Hall Overton, full name Hall Franklin Overton, passed away in New York, New York, USA ~ Married to singer, songwriter Nancy Overton.
 Spent the 1950s in jazz, rarely stepping into the spotlights but treasured as a sideman and particularly as an arranger for the likes of Stan Getz, Teddy Charles, Jimmy Raney, Red Mitchell, Jimmy Raney, and Thelonious Monk.
 Especially acclaimed for his orchestral arrangements for two of Monk's major dates, both captured on record, 1959's The Thelonious Monk Orchestra At Town Hall and 1963's Big Band And Quartet In Concert.
 In later years, Overton would focus primarily on classical music, both as an arranger and teacher.
 Overton also composed the opera Huckleberry Finn opera, premiered by the Juilliard Opera Company in 1971, a year prior to his death at age 52 ~ Overton was born in 1920